-The routing solvers within the ArcGIS Network Analyst extension—namely the Route, Closest Facility, and OD Cost Matrix solvers—are based on the well-known Dijkstra's algorithm for finding shortest paths.
-Each of these three solvers implements two types of path-finding algorithms.
+The routing solvers in the ArcGIS Network Analyst extension—namely the Route, Closest Facility, and OD Cost Matrix solvers—are based on the well-known Dijkstra's algorithm for finding shortest paths.
+Each of these solvers implements two types of path-finding algorithms.
 The first type is the exact shortest path, and the second is a hierarchical path solver for faster performance.
 The classic Dijkstra's algorithm solves a shortest-path problem on an undirected, nonnegative, weighted graph.
-To use it within the context of real-world transportation data, this algorithm is modified to respect user settings such as one-way restrictions, turn restrictions, junction impedance, barriers, and side-of-street constraints while minimizing a user-specified cost attribute.
+To use it in the context of real-world transportation data, this algorithm is modified to respect user settings such as one-way restrictions, turn restrictions, junction impedance, barriers, and side-of-street constraints while minimizing a user-specified cost attribute.
 The performance of Dijkstra's algorithm is further improved by using better data structures such as d-heaps.
-In addition, the algorithm needs to be able to model the locations anywhere along an edge, not just on junctions.
+In addition, the algorithm must model the locations anywhere along an edge, not just on junctions.

-Route uses the well-known Dijkstra's algorithm, which is described above.
+Route uses the well-known Dijkstra's algorithm described above.

 Closest Facility uses a multiple-origin, multiple-destination algorithm based on Dijkstra's algorithm.
 It has options to only compute the shortest paths if they are within a specified cutoff or to solve for a fixed number of closest facilities.

 OD Cost Matrix uses a multiple-origin, multiple-destination algorithm based on Dijkstra's algorithm.
 It has options to only compute the shortest paths if they are within a specified cutoff or to solve for a fixed number of closest destinations.
 The OD Cost Matrix solver is similar to the Closest Facility solver but differs in that it does not compute the shape of the resulting shortest path for less overhead and faster performance.